What is biometric authentication?

 Want to learn more about biometric authentication with eIDs?

-Criipto is an official provider of European eIDs like Danish MitID, Norwegian BankID with biometrics, Swedish BankID, Finnish Trust Network (FTN) and Belgian itsme.
+Criipto is an official provider of European eIDs like Danish MitID, Norwegian BankID with biometrics, Swedish BankID, and Finnish Trust Network (FTN).

 We ensure that businesses and developers can easily implement eIDs with biometric authentication in their website or application through a simple integration process.
 Read more about electronic identities or get in touch with us if you are interested to learn more.